Do SMBs need advice today and if so who can deliver it?

-Larger corporations, especially within the US will have expert consultants who have become embedded almost on a permanent basis within their own organisations.
+Larger corporations, especially within the US will have outside experts who have become embedded almost on a permanent basis within their own organisations.
 So as to keep the various boards updated on these ever changing developments on an almost constant basis.
-However, amongst the SMB market, not just in the UK and Europe, but also across the emerging markets such as Brazil, India, China, South America there is not the wherewithal either financially or time wise to have consultants on the payroll on a permanent basis.
+However, amongst the SMB market, not just in the UK and Europe, but also across the emerging markets such as Brazil, India, China, South America there is not the wherewithal either financially or time wise to have outside experts on the payroll on a permanent basis.

 It is worth remembering that across the developed/ developing world there are now a large number of corporate consultative bodies.
 There is a view that there are not enough or large enough corporate clients to sustain this number.
 And that a resulting consequence would be that particular market reducing.
 SMBs are aware that they need to learn and adapt.
 This requires expert help, not on a permanent basis, but on a now and then, short term delivery basis.
 Preferably, from a consultative practice of a similar size.

-It is worth remembering that effective consulting is based on experience, which is invaluable and in most cases non transferable.
+It is worth remembering that effective advice is based on experience, which is invaluable and in most cases non transferable.
 Its Unique Selling Point (USP) is the very fact that those experience levels are delivered by a person, not a programmed machine.
 Somebody who has set up and managed their own business effectively, from the proverbial kitchen table and grown it through.
 From sole trader through to partnership and then Limited Company (or equivalent outside the UK).